How to Configure Storage Options for a Distributed Tune Experiment

 Examples#

 Let’s show some examples of configuring storage location and synchronization options.
 We’ll also show how to resume the experiment for each of the examples, in the case that your experiment gets interrupted.
-See How to Define Stopping Criteria for a Ray Tune Experiment for more information on resuming experiments.
+See How to Enable Fault Tolerance in Ray Tune for more information on resuming experiments.

 In each example, we’ll give a practical explanation of how trial checkpoints are saved across the cluster and the external storage location (if one is provided).
 See Appendix: Types of data stored by Tune for an overview of other experiment data that Tune needs to persist.